 We know, that statement, while a well-intentioned warning to libidinous male travelers, may come off as barbaric and chauvinistic in itself.
 Still, it shows how using a guide can help you avoid uncomfortable situations.

 We hope everything above has provided you with peace of mind that Taiwan is a great place for solo and downright adventurous female travelers to visit and explore.
-And the Loci Amica app will only help make your experiences even better!
-Learn more about how it works and feel free to message us on our social networks if you have any questions.
+And the Loci Amica will only help make your experiences even better!
+Learn more about us and feel free to message us on our social networks if you have any questions.